rayalan/binary-adages/content/recognizing-expertise.md

 Huh?

 Let's say I have a problem and a certified AWS expert.
 The AWS expert is likely to tell me that the solution to my problem is to use AWS.
-They'll like give me exactly the right way to solve my problem with AWS.
+They'll likely give me exactly the right way to solve my problem with AWS.

 But is that the right solution for my company?
 Should I commit to having a permanent AWS expert on staff?
 What ramifications will that have on the company's ability to update the product?
 Or make it accessible in remote locations?

-Perhaps the problem could be solved different with a chemist.
+Perhaps the problem could be solved differently with a chemist.
 Or by marketing acquiring a telegenic eight year old and livestreaming her using the product.
 Or by overhauling the manufacturing process.

 And certification says nothing about a person's ability to assess a problem in the broader business context and make a good decision.